 The bike is similar to the Schwinn 130 (also supplied by the Nautilus) and is similarly priced.
 The U614 has much the same functionality but with a more solid build and easier to use console – it looks better too, .

-When I checked pricing Amazon had the best price with it qualifying for Prime and free shipping.
+When I checked Amazon it qualified on orders that were eligible for Prime and free shipping.

 The Nautilus U614 Upright Bike is an upright exercise bike that can be used by both beginners and more advanced exercisers to get a low impact cardio workout that fits in with their ability and goals.